stratdev3/SimpleW/documentation/simplew/docs/addons/service-background.md

 By default, the same cron schedule does not overlap with itself.

-If a previous occurrence is still queued or running, the next occurrence is skipped.
+If a previous occurrence is still queued, running, or retrying, the next occurrence is skipped.

 ```csharp
 server.UseBackgroundModule(options => {